Horseshoe bats in “Devon Greater Horseshoe bats” projectWild animals online , Wild animals

 Greater horseshoe bats, which you can watch in the online webcam, are the largest bats species in Europe.
 Horseshoe bats also live in North Africa, Western Europe, Japan.

-Unfortunately, you will not see these colors in our webcam, as it is always dark in our live stream.
+Unfortunately, you will not see these colors in webcam, as it is always dark in live stream.
 The body of these small wild animals is covered with short dense fur.

-The funny name of “horseshoe”, this type of bats got thanks to a special growth around the nostrils that look like a horseshoe.
+The funny name of “horseshoe”, this type of bats you see in web camera, got thanks to a special growth around the nostrils that look like a horseshoe.
 With their help, the mammals is able to make sounds, as well as use them as an antenna.

-Horseshoe bats are almost blind.
+Horseshoe bats, demonstrated in live camera, are almost blind.
 But they hear perfectly.
-The ears of bats, clearly visible in our live camera, are large, slightly pointed, and there is no wool on them.
+The ears of bats, clearly visible in live camera, are large, slightly pointed, and there is no wool on them.
 Paws are equipped with tenacious claws.
 The wings of the animal represent an elastic membrane.

-Horseshoe bats are night mammals, so they sleep during the day.
+Horseshoe bats, you see in online footage, are night mammals, so they sleep during the day.
 As you can see in the online camera, bats sleep upside down, covering their bodies with large wings, like a raincoat.
 With their paws, they cling tenaciously to the crossbar.
-Horseshoe bats are predators.
+Horseshoe bats in this online camera, are predators.
 They fly for hunting at night, trying to find large insects.

-In winter, the horseshoe bats fall asleep.
+In winter, the horseshoe bats, shown online, fall asleep.
 Females carry only one baby for 3 months.
 The little one appears approximately from June to July.
-At 4 weeks of age, a small horseshoe is already able to fly.
+At 4 weeks of age, a small horseshoe, which you also can see in web camera, is already able to fly.
 And in an independent life begins 2 months old.
 To start adult life the horseshoe bats can in the age of 2 years.

 In the wildlife, greater horseshoe, which you see in the online webcam, live for about 20 years.